 - 1.1.
 For the Arboricultural Method Statement see section 4. - 1.2.
 The site is currently two open fields separated by a belt of trees, bordered by existing housing areas.
-The proposed development is the construction of 92 residential dwellings, with associated infrastructure. - 1.3.
-This report has been revised as 'A' on the 22nd of October 2025 following an update to the layout. - 1.4.
-This impact assessment is intended to evaluate the direct and indirect effects of the proposed design on the trees on site, and where necessary recommends mitigation. - 1.5.
+The proposed development is the construction of 89 residential dwellings, with associated infrastructure. - 1.3.
+This impact assessment is intended to evaluate the direct and indirect effects of the proposed design on the trees on site, and where necessary recommends mitigation. - 1.4.
+The development proposals are in accordance with BS5837:2012 'Trees in relation to design, demolition and construction - Recommendations'.
+Adequate protection can be provided to ensure all retained trees are protected throughout development in the form of barriers and/or ground protection. - 1.5.
 Given the number of trees on the site, the development proposals incorporate the majority of the better, more sustainable specimens. - 1.6.
 All of the 'A' and 'B' category trees are to be retained and protected throughout the development. - 1.7.
 All of the trees proposed for removal are in the lower two categories, 'C' and 'U', and are not of a quality that should represent any constraint to development. - 1.8.
 Where proposed new hard surfaces encroach into the RPA of trees highlighted for retention, sensitive surface construction will be required. - 1.9.
 Number of trees to be removed as a direct result of the current design (see section 4 for details):

 BS Category Number of individual trees Tree Groups

-U 2 1
+U 1 ~

 A ~ ~

 B ~ ~

 C 23 2